If you’re like me, you’re probably looking for a reason to mount a TV in your garage.

 - Diagnostic Station: Some diagnostic equipment and software can plug directly into the HDMI port on a TV.
 Being on a big screen can help you read what’s going on while you’re working on your car in the garage.

-- Watch the Game: Whether you’re watching the Super Bowl or the Saturday night game of the week, you can fit may more people in your garage than your living room.
+- Watch the Game: Whether watching the Super Bowl or the Saturday night game of the week, you can fit more people in your garage than your living room.
 And if you want a cool, drive-in experience, you could even use your garage TV to watch a movie.

 Is It OK to Put a TV in the Garage?